Near Proctor in Marshall County, West Virginia — The American South (Appalachia)

 Erected by West Virginia Department of Culture and History.
 (Marker Number ML 1.)

 Location.
 Marker has been reported missing.
 It was located near 39° 48.171′ N, 80° 49.09′ W. Marker was near Proctor, West Virginia, in Marshall County.
 Marker was on West Virginia Route 2 south of Woodland and Graysville Road, on the left when traveling south.
-Touch for map.
 This historic marker is located along the side of the highway, opposite the Ohio River, a short distance south of where the highway crosses Fish Creek.
 This particular historic marker is facing north.
+Touch for map.
 Marker was in this post office area: Proctor WV 26055, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this location, measured as the crow flies.
-Zachary Taylor (was here, next to this marker but has been reported missing. ); Baker's Station (was a few steps from this marker but has been reported missing. ); Cedar Curve Cemetery / Funerals in the Early 1800s Powhatan Point (approx. 4.1 miles away in Ohio); George Washington (approx. 4.1 miles away in Ohio); The Coal Industry at Powhatan Point / Powhatan Disaster, 1944 (approx. 4.3 miles away in Ohio); Frederick Kindelberger Stone House and Barn (approx. 5.1 miles away in Ohio); Mason-Dixon Line (approx. 5.7 miles away).
+Zachary Taylor (was here, next to this marker but has been reported missing. ); Baker's Station Cedar Curve Cemetery / Funerals in the Early 1800s (approx. 3.6 miles away); Powhatan Point (approx. 4.1 miles away in Ohio); George Washington (approx. 4.1 miles away in Ohio); The Coal Industry at Powhatan Point / Powhatan Disaster, 1944 (approx. 4.3 miles away in Ohio); Frederick Kindelberger Stone House and Barn (approx. 5.1 miles away in Ohio); Mason-Dixon Line (approx. 5.7 miles away).
 Touch for a list and map of all markers in Proctor.

 Categories. • Exploration • War, US Revolutionary •

 More.
 Search the internet for George Rogers Clark.